 In this case, you have surgery to remove your ovaries, fallopian tubes, cervix, and womb.

-During surgery, the surgeon examines you closely to see if cancer has spread.
+During surgery, the surgeon examines you closely to see if the cancer has spread.
 This helps them to fully stage cancer and decide if they need treatment after surgery.

 To find out if your cancer has spread, the surgeon: